clocasto/react-formulize/readme.md

 #### `props.value = value`
 > @param {String} [value=''] - The value of the wrapped input component.

   This property is used to control the value of the wrapped input component.
+If set on the field, this value will be used everytime it is detected as a new (changed) value.
+This is useful in cases where you need to programmatically populate the field's value (but still allow the input to be edited).

 #### `props.type = type`
 > @param {String} [type='text'] - The input type of the wrapped input element.